-The Aces Basketball Program is a non-profit program in partnership with the Vancouver Secondary Schools Athletics Association and John Oliver Secondary School.
+The Vancouver Aces Basketball Program is a non-profit program in partnership with the Vancouver Secondary Schools Athletics Association and John Oliver Secondary School.
 Through volunteerism, donations, sponsorship, and individual participant support, the aim is to minimize or if needed, waive fees for participants.
 The actual estimated cost per player is valued to be approximately $500 based on access to facilities, uniforms, tournament/game fees, officials, personnel and equipment.
 Any fees collected and all donated support go directly to these costs.
-The program philosophy is to remove financial barriers and improve access for local area youth to participate in quality developmental and competitive opportunities in and related to the sport.
+The program philosophy is to remove financial barriers and improve access for local area girls to participate in quality developmental and competitive opportunities in and related to the sport of basketball.

 Individuals or Organizations interested in supporting the VSSAA Aces Basketball Program with a financial contribution are encouraged to contact the program at firstname.lastname@example.org; donations over $25 will receive a receipt for tax purposes.

 The VSSAA Aces Basketball Program relies on the volunteerism of our coaches; individuals interested in volunteering either as regular or guest coaches (single session) are encouraged to contact the program at email@example.com